mpiedrav32/mpiedrav32/writings/writings-2024.md

 My opinion of humanity as a whole is much too low for appreciating life.
 Over the years, I became painfully aware of how worthless my own life is.
 No psychologist or therapist has ever changed my perspective, nor ever will.

+# Computational mathematics and mathematical computation

+That field encompasses a wild, wide variety of areas at the intersection of computation and mathematics.
+But I'm nowhere near close to be a competent student or researcher in that field.
+I would have to excel at both computer science and mathematics, as in being mentally sound enough to publish some coherent result in complexity of analog cryptographic circuits, desigining and implementing my own computer algebra system, and other kind of tasks.

+If I ever were able to start a Master's or a PhD program related to computational mathematics (e.g., in Linz, Saarbrücken, Aachen, Edinburgh, Toronto, etc.), I know I'd feel totally out of place from the very beginning.
+I'd perceive myself as an obscenely imbecile outcast, among extremely bright researchers from all over the world.

+Even at my home country, I feel out of place at 37 as a BSc student, while the rest of the class is 25 at most.
+I've wasted my country's and my parents' resources because of lack of focus, stamina, resilience.
+In other circumstances, it would be totally justified to be extrajudicially executed and buried in a mass grave.
+I deeply know my very existence is beyond wasteful.
+I don't want to exist.